-- on the maturity date for each class of class A notes and upon termination of the issuing entity, to cover shortfalls in payments of the class A noteholders' principal and accrued interest; - on the class B maturity date and upon termination of the issuing entity, to cover shortfalls in payments of the class B noteholders' principal and accrued interest and any remaining swap termination payments; and - to pay the servicer any carryover servicing fee.
+- on the maturity date for the notes and upon termination of the issuing entity, to cover shortfalls in payments of the noteholders' principal and accrued interest; and - to pay the servicer any carryover servicing fee.

 The reserve account enhances the likelihood of payment to noteholders.
 In certain circumstances, however, the reserve account could be depleted.
 This depletion could result in shortfalls in distributions to noteholders.